Marian-Vittek/raspilot/README.md

 [video](https://www.youtube.com/watch?v=454NIqCr8b4) of one of the first succesfull flights.

-The "main" branch in github repository contains the last stable version of the software.
-The "development" branch contains the version which is under active development.
-So far we do not have any official versioning and/or releases.

 ### Why to do it?

 This project began as a professional assignment.
 The aim was to